kindmetrics/website/data_policy.md

 We have minimal amount of third parties processors:

 * Digitalocean - VPS cloud hosting - office in USA (servers are in Germany)
-* Mailjet - Email service - Office in France
+* Mailjet - Email service - France
 * faviconkit - Get Favicons for referrers - Malta
-* Github - We host our landing page on Github pages - USA - They use fastly cdn.
+* Dip - We host our landing page on Dip - EU - They use EU-based bunny cdn.
-* Stripe - payment processor - USA - Protected by EU-US Privacy shield
+* Paddle - payment processor - EU and UK

 We use no cdn on our app subdomain.